-According to Google’s SRE book “At least 50% of each SRE’s time should be spent on engineering project work that will either reduce future toil or add service features.
-Feature development typically focuses on improving reliability, performance, or utilization, which often reduces toil as a second-order effect.
-We share this 50% goal because toil tends to expand if left unchecked and can quickly fill 100% of everyone’s time.
+According to Google’s SRE book, “At least 50% of each SRE’s time should be spent on engineering project work that will either reduce future toil or add service features.
+Feature development typically focuses on improving reliability, performance, or utilization, which reduces toil as a second-order effect.
+We share this 50% goal because toil expands if left unchecked and can quickly fill 100% of everyone’s time.
 The work of reducing toil and scaling up services is the “Engineering” in Site Reliability Engineering.
 Engineering work is what enables the SRE organization to scale up sublinearly with service size and to manage services more efficiently than either a pure Dev team or a pure Ops team.”

-A major challenge for an SRE team when it comes to optimising activities between feature development and reducing toil is managing the alert noise.
-False alarms often lead to resources being pulled away from important issues that are required to be addressed immediately.
+A major challenge for an SRE team when optimizing activities between feature development and reducing toil is managing the alert noise.
+False alarms often lead to resources being pulled away from important issues that must be addressed immediately.
 The alert can be noisy for the SRE team if

 - It doesn’t provide substantial information about an event that occurred

-In such cases, the alert is considered not worthy or actionable by the SRE engineer and just contributes to killing the time of the engineer and distracting them from their routine tasks
+In such cases, the alert is considered not worthy or actionable by the SRE engineer.
+It just contributes to killing the time of the engineer and distracting them from their routine tasks.

 Sometimes alerts flap or quickly switch from Ok to alert mode.
 This can be easily managed by modifying the threshold limits or conditions.
-Flapping usually occurs owing to sudden increase in user behavior during high activity time of the day.
-For example if you have set your CPU alerts at 60% but you see it flap in the range of 59.8% or 60.8% during high activity times of day regularly.
+Flapping usually occurs owing to a sudden increase in user behaviour during high activity time of the day.
+For example, if you have set your CPU alerts at 60% but you see it flap in the range of 59.8% or 60.8% during high activity times of day regularly.
 You can set the threshold value to 61% or even 62%.
-Setting up of incremental alerts is also beneficial.
-If you set an alert for CPU usage at 85%, anytime the alert is triggered you would know that something is not right with the system.
+Setting up incremental alerts is also beneficial.
+If you set an alert for CPU usage at 85%, you would know that something is not right with the system anytime the alert is triggered.

 Joining or merging similar incidents alerts

-Lets consider that you have set an alert rule which would assess your disk usage in every hour and will trigger if the usage goes over 60%.
+You have set an alert rule that would assess your disk usage every hour and will trigger if the user goes over 60%.
 Now, you may have set a prior rule when the alert triggers when disk usage is above 80%.
-The on-call system must be trained to merge this similar events so that you are notified only once.
+The on-call system must be trained to merge this similar event so that you are notified only once.

 Differentiating the types of alerts

-Every alert has its own importance but there are certain which affect the core systems availability and working.
-It is important to differentiate this alerts with right key value pair tags.
+Every alert has its importance, but certain things affect the core systems’ availability and working.
+It is important to differentiate these alerts with the right key-value pair tags.